aloopkin/WinCertes/README.md

                                a switch, default 80)
       --show                 show current configuration parameters
       --reset                reset all configuration parameters
-      --extra                manages one additonal certificate instead of the default one, with its own settings
+      --extra[=VALUE]        manages additional certificate(s) instead of the default one, with its own settings.
+Add an integer index optionally to manage more certs.
       --no-csp               does not import the certificate into CSP.
 Use with caution, at your own risks